A very old, but still popular animal stereotype: a Big Badass Bird of Prey

-- In Tintin, in the album Tintin and the Temple of the Sun, a large condor catches Tintin's dog, Snowy.
+- In Tintin, in the album Tintin and the Prisoners of the Sun, a large condor catches Tintin's dog, Snowy.
 Tintin actually climbs to the bird's nest in the mountains to rescue his dog.

 - In the Nero album "De Bende van de Zwarte Kous", a vulture picks up the child Petoetje and carries him off.

 - The same happens to Nero's son, Adhemar, in the album "De Lolifanten".